 Your heroes are three brothers, Julian, Philip, or Kevin.
 Each one has different skills, and you can control any of them.
 If your character dies, you can switch to one of the other brothers.
 A vast world to explore is not the only notable feature of this RPG/adventure; there are also plenty of quests and NPCs to talk with and a night and day cycle that helps to create a realistic world.

-Many have compared Faery Tale Adventure with Ultima VI and Ultima VII.
-Of course, Richard Garriott's creations were much more advanced, but if consider that Ultima VII was released in 1992 and Ultima VI in 1990, you realize the amazing job done by David Joiner 1986.
+Many have compared Faery Tale Adventure with Ultima VI: The False Prophet or Ultima VII.
+Of course, Richard Garriott's creations were much more advanced, but if consider that Ultima VII: The Black Gate was released in 1992 and Ultima VI in 1990, you realize the amazing job done by David Joiner 1986.

 In 1997, more than 10 years after the original game, the sequel, Halls of the Dead: Faery Tale Adventure Book II, was released for DOS and Windows.
 Unfortunately, it was not as good as the original game.